JorjaFox/website/_posts-old-blog/2014-03-05-on-the-csi-menu.md

 https://twitter.com/waldeckvision/status/441291022702616576

 Hey, wait...
 I know that set!
 It's where I was, redressed!
-Oh, man that means Jorja and Eric will be there <em>all freaking day</em>.
+Oh, man that means Jorja and Eric will be there _all freaking day_.
 And then they're going to do a live chat?
 Yikes.